21 Signs That You’re a Vegan From the South

 19. Since you likely live in the Bible Belt, you constantly have to explain that there is nothing in the Bible that justifies our modern-day practices of factory farming.

-Many people are vegan because they’re horrified by how God’s animals are abused and feel that treating His creatures this way is an insult to Him.
+Many people are vegan because they are horrified by how God’s animals are abused and feel that treating His creatures this way is an insult to Him.

-21. You know that the best way to someone’s heart is through his or her stomach.
+21. You know that the best way to someone’s heart is through their stomach.